Toloka/docs/en/guide/tutorials/find_an_item_in_store.md

 1. {% include [tutorials-add-name-description](../_includes/tutorials/add-name-description.md) %}

-    1. In the **Project title** field, enter `Find the same or similar shoes in an online store`.
+    1. In the **Name to show Tolokers** field, enter `Find the same or similar shoes in an online store`.

-    1. In the **Description** field, enter `Go to an online store and provide a link and an image of the same or similar pair of shoes`.
+    1. In the **Description for Tolokers** field, enter `Go to an online store and provide a link and an image of the same or similar pair of shoes`.

     1. Optionally add a **Private comment**.